 Hint: While reducing the size of the sidebar, parts of the contents of the embedded dialogs may pushed out of the visible area.

-- by pressing the assigned hotkey, if the option "Use also to hide" is activated (see Configuration).
+- via a user-defined global hotkey, if the option "Use also for hide" is activated.

-Close Sidebar: The sidebar is closed and removed from the desktop.
+Close Sidebar: This function can be called via the sidebar context menu.
+The sidebar is closed and removed from the desktop.
 The configuration of the sidebar is completely retained.